Interview Take-Home — 72 Hours

 Talking to GTM Users

-GTM is a new field for me; to understand how agile they move, what is the volume the face and what are the active challenges in finding good leads, I talked to 2 users to get their perspective
+GTM is a new field for me; to understand how agile they move, what volume they face, and what the active challenges are in finding good leads, I talked to 2 users to get their perspective.

 Fig: A snippet of user interview insight from 2 GTM folks